dpFHGR/NoSQL25/README.md

 ##  Further Setup
 1. Open a terminal (command prompt/ git bash or any other).
-2. Navigate to your desired folder using "cd" (eg: cd Documents).
+2. Navigate to your desired folder using "cd" (e.g., cd Documents).
 3. With "dir" you can check contents of the Directory while navigating.
 4. Clone the repository using the following command:
 ```